-As of December 31, 2015, the Company was in material compliance with all covenants.
-There were no balances outstanding on the Revolving Credit Facility as of December 31, 2015.
+As of December 31, 2016, the Company was in material compliance with all covenants.
+There were no balances outstanding on the Revolving Credit Facility as of December 31, 2016 and there were no borrowings under the Revolving Credit Facility during the year ended December 31, 2016.
 During the three months ended March 31, 2015, the Company borrowed approximately \$28.0 million under the Revolving Credit Facility.
 During the three months ended June 30, 2015, the Company repaid approximately \$28.0 million of balances previously outstanding under the Revolving Credit Facility from proceeds received in the Company's public offering of 3,869,750 shares which closed on May 28, 2015.
-The weighted average interest rate was 1.68% for borrowings under Revolving Credit Facility during the year ended December 31, 2015.